 When you were in the hospital, you were given fluids through an IV and drugs to help lower the calcium level in your blood.
-If you have cancer, you may have had treatment for that also.
-If your hypercalcemia is caused by a gland problem, you may have had surgery to remove the gland.
+If you have cancer, you may have had treatment for that, as well.
+If your hypercalcemia is caused by a gland problem, you may have had surgery to remove that gland.

 Do not cut back on how much salt you eat.

-Do not use antacids that have a lot of calcium in them.
+- Do not use antacids that have a lot of calcium in them.
 Look for antacids that have magnesium.
-Ask your doctor or nurse which ones are okay.
-Ask your doctor what medicines and herbs are safe to take.
+Ask your doctor or nurse which ones are OK.

-Try to stay active when you get home.
-Your doctor will tell you how much activity and exercise are okay.
+- Stay active when you get home.
+Your doctor will tell you how much activity and exercise are OK.

 Call your doctor if you have any of these symptoms: